 Figure 7 - Results of the partial F test for model 1.

-Model 1 was now a simple linear regression.
+A new reduced model_1 was produced, y = 33.722677 – 0.047360x1, and is referred to as model_1r.
 Our next step was to assess whether the regression assumptions of the reduced model 1 were met.
 We produced a residual plot, ACF plot, QQ plot and a boxcox plot (shown in Figure 8).
 The residual plot exhibited possible curvature and evidence of non-constant variance which violates the homoscedasticity assumptions.
 Indicating a transformation was needed.
 The ACF plot showed no lag indicating the error terms are uncorrelated.
 The QQ Plot showed the errors follow a normal distribution meeting the regression assumption.
 Zero fell within the confidence interval of the BoxCox plot.
 Indicating a log transformation of the response variable was needed.

-Figure 8 – Reduced model 1 regression assumption plots.
+Figure 8 – Model_1r regression assumption plots.

-We performed the log transformation on the reduced model 1 response variable.
+We performed the log transformation on model_1r response variable.
+The new regression equation produced after this transformation was model_1rt: y = 3.5933710 – 0.0022069(x1).
 The regression assumption plots were generated after the transformation (Figure 9).
 The residual plot exhibited constant variance and no curvature.
 The ACF and QQ plots indicated the errors were uncorrelated, and the normality assumption was reasonably satisfied.
 The BoxCox plot contained the value 1 in the confidence interval indicating no further transformations were necessary.

-Figure 9 – Regression assumption plots of reduced model 1 after the log transformation.
+Figure 9 – Regression assumption plots of model_1rt after the log transformation.

 Section 3 - Other Models Considered

 The model suggested by backward elimination, gas mileage = x5(rear axle ratio) + x8(overall length) + x10(weight), was the second model considered.
+We performed a linear regression with variables x5, x8 and x10 which produced the following function: y = 5.010946 + 2.625031(x5) + 0.211874(x8) – 0.009334(x10).
+This model is referred to as model_2.
 The results of the linear regression and ANOVA indicated all the predictors were significant (Figure 10).

-Figure 10 – Model 2 ANOVA results.
+Figure 10 – Model_2 ANOVA results.

-We produced the same regression assumption plots for model 2 that we did for model 1 (Figure 11).
+We produced the same regression assumption plots for model_2 that we did for previous models (Figure 11).
 The residual plot indicated non-constant variance and, therefore, the need for a transformation.
 The ACF plot showed no significant lags indicating the errors were uncorrelated.
 The QQ plot sufficiently satisfied the normality assumption.
 0 fell within the confidence interval for the BoxCox plot indicating a log transformation of the response variable was needed.

-Figure 11 - Model 2 regression assumption plots.
+Figure 11 - Model_2 regression assumption plots.

+The new regression equation produced after this transformation was model_2t: y = 2.374 + 6.052E-02(x5) + 1.102E-02(x8) – 4.767E-04(x10).
 After the transformation of the response variable the regression plots were generated again to check the assumptions (Figure 12).
 The residual plot exhibited constant variance and no curvature.
 The ACF and QQ plots indicated the errors were uncorrelated, and the normality assumption was reasonably satisfied.
 The BoxCox plot contained the value 1 in the confidence interval indicating no further transformations were necessary.

-Figure 12 - Model 2 transformed regression assumption plots.
+Figure 12 – Model_2t regression assumption plots.

 Section 4 - Summary of Findings